grahamwhaley/DSPham/README.md

 ## Building and Development

 The project is built using the Arduino IDE with the [Teensyduino addon][12].
+To save everybody having to build the project from source, Pre-built binaries are provided in the [GitHub Releases][22], which can be burnt into the Teensy 4.0 using the [Teensy Loader][21].

-In order to build the project you will need a few extra libraries and to configure your Teensy 4.0 board correctly:
+In order to build the project from sources, you will need a few extra libraries and to configure your Teensy 4.0 board correctly:

 - Set your Teensy 4.0 board up in the Arduino IDE as:
   - Teensy 4.0